-The Barclays team, responsible for Information Security, provide a range of engaging learning courses that employees compete annually.
+The Barclays team, responsible for Information Security, provide a range of engaging learning courses that employees complete annually.

 Their goal was to identify two potential risk areas:

-- To what extent knowledge was retained in the months after completing the course
+- How much knowledge was retained in the months after completing the course

 - What knowledge gaps existed within the business